Abdourahmane Sarr: 2017 parliamentary election

 Abdourahmane Sarr during the campaign in 2017.

 The movement had to gather over 30,000 signatures to participate in the 2017 parliamentary elections as an independent entity.
 Defar Senegal, a movement led by journalist Mamadou Sy Tounkara, was the other independent entity in contention at the election.
 Sarr headed the movement's list of candidates and led the campaign during the month of July; it was an unprecedented parliamentary election campaign for Senegal, with 47 lists in contention for seats in parliament.
 The campaign was marked by clashes between militants of the three big coalitions (President Macky Sall's Benno Bokk Yakaar, former president Abdoulaye Wade's Gagnante Wattu Sénégal and Mankoo Taxawu Sénégal led by the mayor of Dakar, Khalifa Sall, who has been incarcerated since March 2017).

 Sarr and the MRLD obtained over 4,000 votes in the election, showing how difficult it is for independents to be heard and listened to by the people of Senegal.
 Despite its low vote count, the movement represented an alternative for all voters who fail to identify with the ideals of the traditional political class of the last 57 years, and was able to share its vision of autonomy, liberty and responsibility, as well as its flagship legislative proposal which is the introduction of the SEN as a national complementary currency.
 The movement will continue to give voice to its message for the future.

+2019 presidential election

+Having twice been affected by Senegal's sponsorship requirements (first when his presidential candidacy was rejected in 2012, and again when 45 lists without sponsorship were excluded from the 2017 legislative elections) Sarr nevertheless supported the sponsorship system for the 2019 presidential election.
+Having collected only 11,000 signatures, the MRLD ultimately chose not to submit signatures that could duplicate those collected by other candidates.

+Sarr subsequently endorsed Ousmane Sonko, stating that his programme contained "the seeds of a responsible path towards a united and free Africa, built on solid foundations rooted in local communities rather than foreign donors".
+He also considered Sonko to be the only candidate whose platform incorporated the two pillars he regarded as necessary to implement the liberal and patriotic vision advocated by the MRLD: "the creation of a national currency enabling the country to pursue controlled trade, financial and economic policies while moving towards continental and international free trade", and "decentralisation into autonomous and empowered regional hubs responsible for their own development and competing within a nationally managed framework.